WilliamY97/Student-Intervention-ML/README.md

 # Student-Intervention-ML
-Developed a model that can predict the likelihood that a given student will pass, thus helping diagnose whether or not an intervention is necessary.
-Project 1 of the Udacity Machine Learning Nanodegree Program - details included.

 <b>This Project Has Been Confirmed As Successful By A Udacity Reviewer.</b>

 <h3> What I Did </h3>

-In this project, I applied basic machine learning concepts on data collected for housing prices in the Boston, Massachusetts area to predict the selling price of a new home.
-I first used the NumPy libary to analyze the data to obtain important features and descriptive statistics about the dataset.
-Next, I split the data into testing and training subsets, and determine a suitable performance metric for this problem.
-I analyzed performance graphs for a learning algorithm with varying parameters and training set sizes.
-Finally, I tested this model on a new sample and compare the predicted selling price to my statistics.
-The result was less than one standard deviation away from the mean.
+Developed a model that can predict the likelihood that a given student will pass using classification.
+Thus helping diagnose whether or not an intervention is necessary.
+I tested three different classifiers on the data: Naive Bayes, Gradient Boosting, and Support Vector Machines.
+I chose the most optimal classifier through analysis of its results and then tuned it with a grid search and their F1 Scores to find the optimal parameters for prediction.
+The details of the project can be seen in the Python notebook provided in this repository.

 <h3> What I Learned </h3>

-From this project I was acquainted to working with datasets in Python and applying basic machine learning techniques using NumPy and Scikit-Learn.
+From this unit of the Nanodegree program and project, I learned about the various classification algorithms that are used for Machine Learning.
+By analysis of multiple classifiers on the dataset, I was able to understand the strengths and weaknesses of various classifier algorithms.

 Things I learned from this project:

-- How to use NumPy to investigate the latent features of a dataset.
-- How to analyze various learning performance plots for variance and bias.
-- How to determine the best-guess model for predictions from unseen data.
-- How to evaluate a model’s performance on unseen data using previous data.
+- The strengths and weaknesses of various Machine Learning classifiers (e.g. Naive Bayes, Decision Trees, SVM, etc.)
+- General applications of multiple Machine Learning classifiers (Spam Detection, Student Intervention, etc.)
+- Evaluating performance of various ML classifiers to find the best model for the situation (training time, testing time, F1 scores, etc.)
+- Reinforced concepts learned such as model fitting, data preperation, splitting into training & testing sets, and model tuning.

 ![alt text](screenshots/graphexample.png "Description goes here")